Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 Are you travelling from the EU with an animal that has an EU pet passport to a country outside the EU where rabies occurs?
 Then you should have the animal vaccinated against rabies and a rabies titration test done before the animal leaves the EU.
 If the vaccination and titre test are registered in the EU pet passport before the animal leaves the EU, you can travel back to the EU with the animal at any time during the rabies vaccination's validity period without waiting 3 months.

-If the rabies vaccination has expired while the animal is outside the EU, you must, however, obtain a veterinary certificate to be able to bring the animal back to the EU.
+If the rabies vaccination has expired while the animal is outside the EU, you must, however, obtain a health certificate to be able to bring the animal back to the EU.
 Veterinarians in a country outside the EU are not allowed to enter information in an EU passport, and the vaccination will be considered invalid.
 The titre test and the rabies vaccination will then only remain valid if you give a booster vaccination for rabies abroad before it expires.
-As this vaccination cannot be written in the EU passport, you will need a veterinary certificate instead.
+As this vaccination cannot be written in the EU passport, you will need a health certificate instead.

-Animals brought into Sweden from a country outside the EU must have a veterinary certificate that is issued and stamped by an official veterinarian or the central veterinary authority in the country in question.
+Animals brought into Sweden from a country outside the EU must have a health certificate that is issued and stamped by an official veterinarian or the central veterinary authority in the country in question.

 In some cases, it is possible to use the EU pet passport